Early trials were made with a 15" monitor

 I added two 40" TV screens at each side of the cockpit, absolutely magic!
 I cannot see me wanting any further upgrades to the visual system except perhaps software upgrades to keep the frame rates up with the development of scenery.
 I am currently getting 30fps which with P3D is very smooth

 One of the ATI graphics cards has failed and it is not possible to get another of the same type.
 With the move to P3D another option has appeared, the centre two screens are now driven by a Dual Head to Go and P3D will span across (does not work with FSX).
-I have therefore fitted two Nvidia GTX 970 cards in SLI driving all three screens (the two front panels count as one screen).
+I have therefore fitted one Nvidia GTX 970 card driving all three screens (the two front panels count as one screen).
 Frame rates are good considering the area of glass.